-- 1) To get your juices flowing about European History, particularly our first topic- "The End of Feudalism & the Renaissance".
+- 1) To get your juices flowing about European History, particularly our first topic-"The End of Feudalism & the Renaissance".
 The AP course technically begins with the Renaissance, but we will need the background of the Late Middle Ages to better understand why the Renaissance is such an important turning point. - 2) To accelerate our movement through this topic.
 As you will come to learn, this course is simply too big for one school year.
 We will battle this reality all year by various means.
 If there is one topic that most of you have already had limited exposure to in Global Studies, the Renaissance is it.
 Therefore, we will move quickly through this material. - 3) To orient you to the workload and variety of assignments you will have this year.
 Reading is your primary "homework" all year long.
 What you do with this information is to analyze and respond to it.
 I hope these assignments will give you a taste of these processes. - 4) To help you start thinking like a historian.
 How do we know what we know about the past?
 What evidence do we use to understand history, and how reliable is that evidence?

-If you have any questions, you can contact me through email at hvoight@gsgis.k12.va.us.
-Please do not contact me through ItsLearning or Schoology as I do not check those messages during the summer.
+If you have any questions, you can contact me through email at hvoight@gsgis.k12.va.us or through Schoology.
+I will send out reminders near the end of the summer through Schoology, so please make sure to either check regularly or to link your Schoology account to your email.